Q: What’s the weather like in Ten Sleep Canyon?

 a) using one of two Bighorn Climbers’ Coalition sponsored public port-a-potties positioned along the old highway (the dirt road paralleling U.S. 16 from mid-June through October 1);

-b) driving to another nearby outhouse to do your business (there is an outhouse at the Lake Point picnic area by Meadowlark Lake, an outhouse at the BLM trailhead in the bottom of the canyon, and public outhouses at pay-to-stay Forest Service campgrounds both at the top and bottom of the canyon, among others in the vicinity);
+b) driving to another nearby outhouse to do your business (there is an outhouse at the Lake Point picnic area by Meadowlark Lake, an outhouse at the Salt Lick BLM trailhead at the bottom of the canyon, and public outhouses at pay-to-stay Forest Service campgrounds both at the top and bottom of the canyon, among others in the vicinity);

 c) courteously giving your business to a local area store or restaurant and using the facilities while you’re there;

-d) using a WAG BAG or other similar product;
+d) using a WAG BAG or other similar product for yourself and your pets;

 e) if you must go in the woods, follow Leave No Trace guidelines — meaning you pack out all toilet paper/feminine hygiene products as well as going a minimum of 200 feet from water, camp and trails.
 Dig a hole 6 to 8 inches deep, and bury your poop when you’re done, disguising the evidence.
 Please don’t go in the exact same spot or close to it every day for two weeks.
 In addition, in certain areas of the forest, including the West Ten Sleep Lake corridor, all solid human waste must now be packed out.